-Project score, project ranking and prioritized list is based on the scoring criteria at the time those projects CMP network is based on the network when that project was selected for funding and/or when project was submitted to KTMPO.
+1Project score, project ranking and prioritized list is based on the scoring criteria at the time those projects 2CMP network is based on the network when that project was selected for funding and/or when project was submitted to KTMPO.

-Environmental considerations is based on the environmental conditions when that project was selected for funding and/or when project was submitted to KTMPO.
+3Environmental considerations is based on the environmental conditions when that project was selected for funding and/or when project was submitted to KTMPO.
 Use key below for identification purposes.

 Environemntal Considerations

 Symbol

 EJ Environmental Justice Community of Concern

 L Landfill

-Н Cemeteries, Archaeological Sites, Historical Markers
+н Cemeteries, Archaeological Sites, Historical Markers

 ARZ Aquifer Recharge Zone

 ES Endangered Species

 Р Park

-Fiscal Constraints are determined by inputs into the TRENDS model as approved on March .
-Short range funding is estimated funding for FY2019-2028 and Long Range Funding is estimated funding for FY2029-2045 Project is a combination between C35-02a and C35-02b.
-Project C35-02b was the top prioritized livability project.
+4Fiscal Constraints are determined by inputs into the TRENDS model as approved on March .
+Short range funding is estimated funding for FY2019-2028 and Long Range Funding is estimated funding for FY2029-2045 5Project is a combination between C35-02a and C35-02b.
+Projecct C35-02b was the top prioritized livability project.

-Project H40-03 Chaparral Rd original score, project ranking, and prioritized list order was 60.51, 25 and 30 respectively.
+6Project H40-03 Chaparral Rd original score, project ranking, and prioritized list order was 60.51, 25 and 30 respectively.

-KTMPO received a total of 69 roadway projects with an estimated total cost of \$1,008,785,911.
+7KTMPO received a total of 69 roadway projects with an estimated total cost of \$1,008,785,911.
 Roadway prioritized list was recommended by TAC on November 28, 2018.
 During this process, five bonus points were added to projects that lie on a freight corridor as notated in the Regional Multimodal Plan as approved by TPPB on October 24, 2018.
 After assigning bonus points, each submitting entities' top roadway project was moved to the top of the list.
-The order was based on total projects were ranked based on total project score.
-Other changes to the ranked list included swapping projects N40-03 and H30-05 and moving project H40-03 to the unfunded list since K30-13 overlaps with this project.
-Each change was discussed and agreed to during the 11/28/2018 TAC meeting.
-Prioritize list is not the order of funding and allocation of funds is based on various factors such as but not limited to project ranking, project readiness, funding availability and project need.
-During discussion, it was decided that project T15-06k will retain its rank, however, this project will be skipped if this project is a candidate for funds.
+The order was based on the total number of points for those top roadway projects.
+All remaining projects were ranked based on total project score.
+Other changes to the ranked list included swapping projects N40-03 and H30-05 and moving project H40-03 and the provide and the project readings, funding availability and project reading.
+Prioritize list is not the orfunding and allocation of funds is based on various factors such as but not limited to project readings, funding availability and project reading. decided that project T15-06k will retain its rank, however, this project will be skipped if this project is a candidate for funds.

-Note: KTMPO recieved a total of 27 livability projects with an estimated total cost of \$34,939,442.
+8Note: KTMPO recieved a total of 27 livability projects with an estimated total cost of \$34,939,442.
 Livability ranked list was recommended by TAC on November 28, 2018.
 During this process, five bonus points were given to projects that were deemed a priority by BPAC (C35-02b, T40-13, N40-04, B45-01, and B45-05).
 Bonus points were proposed to projects B45-03 and B45-05 from the City of Belton based on fatalities that occurred in 2018 along these routes.
 Crash rates were calculated based on data from 2013-2017.
 Project B45-03 recieved four bonus points as discussed by TAC at the November 28, 2018 meeting.
 Project B45-05 would've recieved bonus points to accomodate the fatality along this route, however, this project was given the maximum number of bonus points since this project was a BPAC priority route.
 After bonus points were assigned each submitting entities top livability project was moved to the top of the list.
-Each submitting entites top priority livability project was ranked based on total score.
-Prioritize list is not the order of funding and allocation of funds is based on various factors such as but not limited to project ranking, project need.
+Each submitting entities top priority livability project was ranked based on total score.
+Prioritize list is not the order of funding and allocation of funds is based on various factors such as but not limited to project ranking, project readiness, funding availability, and project need.